reanahub/reana-demo-helloworld/README.rst

 Local testing with Yadage
 =========================

-Let us test whether the Yadage workflow engine execution works locally as well.
+Let us test whether the Yadage workflow engine execution works locally.

 Since Yadage accepts only one input directory as parameter, we are going to create a wrapper directory called ``yadage-inputs`` which will contain both